emilyJLin95/jekyll_workshop/README.md

 :white_check_mark: You have now successfully created a blog post!
 It should look something along the lines of this:
 ![checkpoint](img/firstpost-checkpoint.png)

 ## What's Happening?
+Understanding the Directory Structure of Jekyll themes
 One of the best parts of using Jekyll is the ability to modularize your page layouts and your posts.
+Modularization is where certain elements such as a layout or headers/footers have a predefined style.

-Jekyll knows how to read that by the different folders in the directory.
-For example, the compiled site will be in the `_sites` folders (don't put files there, as they'll only be overwritten).
+Jekyll reads this information through the different folders in the directory.
+For example, the compiled site will be in the `_sites` folders
+:warning: don't put files there, as they'll only be overwritten

 Blog posts will be in `_posts`.

 We will now explore more of what is actually going on inside the directory.